Jeff Pilson

-Jeffrey Steven Pilson (born January 19, 1959) is an American musician best known for being the bass player in the glam metal band Dokken and currently classic rock band Foreigner.
+Jeffrey Steven Pilson (born January 19, 1958) is an American musician best known for being the bass player in the glam metal band Dokken and currently classic rock band Foreigner.
 He has also had an extended stint with Dio in the 1990s.
-He is a multi-instrumentalist who plays guitar, cello, keyboards, piano and mellotron.
-Pilson played fictional heavy metal bassist Jörgen in the 2001 film Rock Star, and voiced Johnny Cage in the 2011 video game Mortal Kombat.

 Biography

-Pilson was born in Lake Forest, Illinois, and spent part of his youth in Milwaukee, Wisconsin, before moving to Longview, Washington, where he graduated from R.A.
+Pilson was born on 19 January 1958 in Lake Forest, Illinois.
+Has an Irish descent.

+Spent part of his youth in Milwaukee, Wisconsin, before moving to Longview, Washington, where he graduated from R.A.
 Long High School in 1976.

 He attended the University of Washington to study music after he had started playing bass at age 13 but left without a degree in order to pursue a career in music.

 One of his early bands was an Emerson, Lake & Palmer type progressive trio called Christmas.
 He moved to San Francisco in 1978 where he met up and became friends with guitarist Mike Varney.

 Varney and Pilson would join forces in the band Cinema.
 After moving back to Seattle for a brief period, Varney called Pilson to get involved in the recording of Rock Justice, a rock opera co-written by Varney and produced by Marty Balin.

 Still based in San Francisco, Pilson next teamed up with guitarist Randy Hansen, best known as a Jimi Hendrix impersonator, and Pilson recorded the Astral Projection – Live album with Hansen for Shrapnel Records.

 When the band with Hansen dissolved, Pilson moved to Los Angeles and only weeks later, on a recommendation by Mike Varney, was contacted by vocalist Don Dokken who was looking for a bass player for his band Dokken.

-An audition was set up and Pilson joined the band in 1983.
+An audition was set up and Pilson joined the band in October 1983.

 Pilson was co-writer on many of Dokken's best known and most successful songs, including Just Got Lucky, Alone Again, Into the Fire, The Hunter, In My Dreams, It's Not Love, Kiss of Death, and Dream Warriors.
 Pilson recorded the studio albums Tooth and Nail (1984), Under Lock and Key (1985), and Back for the Attack (1987), all certified platinum, and the gold certified live album Beast from the East (1988).

 After the breakup of Dokken in the wake of the Monsters of Rock Tour 1988, Pilson, along with Randy Hansen, Vinny Appice and Michael Diamond of Legs Diamond, formed his own group called Flesh & Blood in 1989, handling lead vocal and rhythm guitar duties.

 After changing the name to War & Peace, Pilson released a total of four albums, starting with 1993's Time Capsule, utilizing different players and lineups along the way.

 The recordings of the original Flesh & Blood lineup were released in 1999 and re-issued in 2013 with a bonus track, packaged with recordings from another session, under the name War & Peace as The Flesh and Blood Sessions.